Reby0217/Food-ordering-and-delivery-app/README.md

 - As a user, I want to be able to load my food-to-order list from file.

 ### Phase 4: Task 2
-- If the user does not add food, remove food or set delivered time before quitting the APP, there will be no events getting logged when the program runs.

 - A representative sample of the events that occur when the program runs: <br />
   &nbsp;